-Between 1939 and 1941, he played the heroic Simon Templar in The Saint film series; these films proved that he could play a good guy.
+Between 1939 and 1941, he played the heroic Simon Templar in The Saint film series with these films proving that he could play a good guy.
 He played a similar character to Simon in The Falcon film series.

 George died in 1972.